eshwavin/SETabView/README.md

 }
 ```

-In  `viewDidLoad` of the parent view controller, customise your tab bar look and set the child view controllers.

-Set the view controllers using `setViewControllers(_ viewControllers: [UIViewController], initialSelectedTabIndex: Int, animationType: AnimationType)` method.
+Set the view controllers using `setViewControllers(_:)` method or by directly setting the `viewControllers` property

-Customise the look by calling `setTabSettings(tabColor: UIColor, ballColor: UIColor, selectedTabTintColor: UIColor, deselectedTabTintColor: UIColor, animationDuration: Double)` method.
+Customise the look by calling `setTabColors(backgroundColor:ballColor:tintColor:unselectedItemTintColor:barTintColor:)` method or simply setting the respective colors

-**Make sure to call `setTabSettings` *before* setting your view controllers for the customisation to apply**

 ```swift
 class ViewController: SEViewController {